-This section is devoted to finding out some important estimates for the discrete Green's function corresponding to the differential operator in \eqref{problem}.
+This section is devoted to finding out some important estimates for the discrete Green's function corresponding to the differential operator in \eqref{current problem} and some key auxiliary estimates.
 These estimates play a fundamental role in deriving the pointwise error estimates.
-We derive the estimates of the discrete Green's function in $L^2$ and energy norms.
-We note here that the Green's function, or the discrete Green's function, contains information about the source point.
-Therefore, these estimates play a crucial role in determining whether we can obtain an $\varepsilon$-independent estimate or not.
-We shall see that if the source point $(x_m,y_n)\in \Omega_c \cup \Omega_{f,x}$, then we obtain an $\varepsilon$-independent estimate for the Green's function in energy and $L^2$ norms, and we can obtain a parameter-uniform $L^\infty$ norm error estimate.\\\\ \textbf{Lemma 3.1} When the source point $(x_m,y_n) \in\Omega_c$, then $\|G_{mn}\|_{1,\varepsilon}\leq CN.$\\ \textbf{Proof.} From the coercivity of the bilinear form we have,
+We derive the estimates for the discrete Green's function in $L^2$-norm and energy norm.
+We note that here the discrete Green's function contains information about the source point.
+Therefore, these estimates are essential for identifying regions where an $\varepsilon$-independent error estimate is feasible.
+We shall see that if the source point $(x_m,y_n)\in \Omega_c \cup \Omega_{f,x}$, then we obtain an $\varepsilon$-independent estimate for the discrete Green's function in energy norm and $L^2$-norm, and we can expect to obtain a parameter-uniform $L^\infty$-norm error estimate.
+In this article, we obtain convergent error estimates specifically for the $x$-layer region, denoted as $\Omega_{f,x}$.
+However, for the coercive region, we can only establish an upper bound for the error that is independent of $\varepsilon$.
+This observation is consistent with the findings reported in \cite{Stynes} regarding the coercive region, further validating our analyses. \begin{lemma} When the source point $(x_m,y_n) \in\Omega_c$, then $\|G_{mn}\|_{1,\varepsilon}\leq CN.$ \end{lemma} \textbf{Proof.} From the coercivity of the bilinear form, we have

-Where $R_{mn}$ is the union of those rectangles whose common vertex is $(x_m,y_n)$.
+where $R_{mn}$ is the union of those rectangles whose common vertex is $(x_m,y_n)$.
 Therefore